worldbank/dkanr/README.md

 ## Vignettes

-To learn more about the features and functionalities of the package, there are a few [vignettes](https://github.com/tonyfujs/dkanr/tree/master/vignettes) available to provide basic guidelines to the package.
+To learn more about the features and functionalities of the package, there are a few [vignettes](https://github.com/tonyfujs/dkanr/tree/master/vignettes) available for basic guidelines on how to use the package.

 ```r
 browseVignettes(package = "dkanr")